Title of statistical activity: Transport by railway

 Quarterly data: freight traffic on railways by group of goods.

-Monthly data: passenger traffic on railways; freight traffic on railways.
+Monthly data: passenger and freight traffic on railways.

 3.2.
 Classification system Arrangement or division of objects into groups based on characteristics which the objects have in common.